Skip to main content

 Fertility & Signal Support Enclomiphene This compound may be included to selectively block estrogen receptors at the pituitary gland.
 This action can increase the brain’s output of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH), further supporting natural testosterone production and sperm maturation.

-It is important to acknowledge the complex relationship between TRT and obstructive (OSA).
+It is important to acknowledge the complex relationship between TRT and obstructive sleep apnea (OSA).
 While low testosterone can be a contributing factor to OSA, initiating TRT can sometimes exacerbate the condition, particularly in the initial phases.
 This makes screening for OSA a critical step before beginning therapy.
-For many men, however, once their testosterone levels are optimized and they achieve a healthier body composition, their improves significantly.
+For many men, however, once their testosterone levels are optimized and they achieve a healthier body composition, their sleep architecture improves significantly.

 Protocols for Restoring Female Endocrine Function

-For women navigating the turbulent hormonal shifts of and menopause, endocrine system support is designed to smooth the transition and alleviate the disruptive symptoms that undermine sleep.
+For women navigating the turbulent hormonal shifts of perimenopause and menopause, endocrine system support is designed to smooth the transition and alleviate the disruptive symptoms that undermine sleep.
 The primary tools are bioidentical estrogen and progesterone, often supplemented with low-dose testosterone to address specific symptoms.

 Protocols are highly individualized based on a woman’s menopausal status and specific symptom profile.